Theoretical analysis and numerical solution to a vector equation $Ax-\|x\|_1x=b$: Theoretical analysis

 where the equality follows from the fact that $\sum_{i=1}^nv_i=\|v\|_1=\nu^2$.
 Then, we have from \eqref{eq:1} that $f(\mu) = \frac{\nu^2}{2\nu-\mu} - \mu$, $\mu\in [0,\nu]$.
 Observe that $\frac{\nu^2}{2\nu-\mu} - \mu + 2\nu\geq 2\sqrt{\nu^2}=2\nu$, and the equality holds if $\mu = \nu$.
 It follows that $f(\mu) = \frac{\nu^2}{2\nu-\mu} - \mu\geq 0$ for $\mu\in[0,\nu]$ and $f(\mu)=0$ if and only if $\mu=\nu$.
 Hence, the function $f(\mu)$ has a unique root $\nu$ in the interval $[0,\nu]$. \end{proof}

-In view of Theorem \ref{thm:lap} and Lemma \ref{lem:unique}, we know that if a Laplician matrix $L=W-\one v^T$ where $W= $ is an invertible block upper triangular $M$-matrix, then $L^{\frac12}=W^{\frac12}-\one v^TW^{-\frac12}$.
-Hence, instead of computing the square root of $L$, we may compute the square root of $W$ by DB iteration \cite{DB,higham}
+In view of Theorem \ref{thm:lap} and Lemma \ref{lem:unique}, we know that if a Laplacian matrix $L=W-\one v^T$ where $W= $ is an invertible block upper triangular $M$-matrix, then $L^{\frac12}=W^{\frac12}-\one v^TW^{-\frac12}$.
+Hence, instead of computing the square root of $L$, we may compute the square root of $W$.
+This way, the iteration of Denman and Beavers (DB) \cite{DB,higham}, defined as